-Why We Stay
+Why We Stay Obsessed with Food

+Restriction offers an out.
 It offers a tiny world where all that matters is food and weight and calories and exercise, where the demands of real life can’t touch you.

-In recovery, you are made to look beyond your weight and confront the messy reality of what your life has become, which will likely leave you feeling out of control and hopeless.
+In recovery, you are forced to look beyond your weight and confront the messy reality of what your life has become.
+Which may leave you feeling out of control and hopeless.

 What Happens When You Choose Recovery?